yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Create a new API Management service with a URL like contosoeventsSUFFIX, in the same region you used previously.
+1. Create a new API Management service with a URL like 'contosoevents-SUFFIX', in the same region you used previously.
 Use Developer pricing tier.

 #### Exit criteria:

 -  After the service is provisioned, it will be listed in the API management list in the portal.
 This may take up to 10-15 minutes, so move to Task 3 and return later to verify.

 ### Task 3: Web App

-In these steps, you will provision a web app in a new App Service Plan.
+In these steps, you will provision a Web App in a new App Service Plan.

 #### Tasks to complete:

 1. Provision a web app to host the website.
 Create an App Service Plan in the Resource Group and region you used previously.
-Name the Web App something like "contosoeventsweb-SUFFIX".
+Name the Web App something like 'contosoeventsweb-SUFFIX'.

 2. Select pricing tier S1 Standard.

 #### Exit criteria:

 -  You can navigate to your new Web App at the URL you noted earlier based on your Web App name such as <https://contosoeventsweb-SUFFIX.azurewebsites.net>.
 You should see an empty website.

 ### Task 4: Function App